Glenn Hegar

 HUB Forms

-New HUB certification applicants should download, review, and gather the necessary items referenced in the following resources to ensure a completed HUB application is submitted to allow for efficient processing turnaround times.
+New HUB certification applicants and recertification applicants should download, review, and gather the necessary items referenced in the following resources to ensure a completed HUB application is submitted to allow for efficient processing turnaround times.
 You can check the current HUB application processing times.

 All applicants should fill out a Statement of Eligibility, while the other items below are listed by Business Structure: